Romance: Evolutionary anthropology

 Despite being evolved and a cross-cultural experience then, the phenomenon is still influenced or constrained by culture in a variety of ways.
 The attitudes towards it and specific practices can vary drastically from culture to culture.
 Chinese culture, for example, does not have a "romantic love" culture equivalent to the United States.
 It was considered "bourgeois", and even outlawed during the Cultural Revolution.
-The puritanical injunctions have long since been dismantled, however, a shyness remained in the culture, which is not identical to that of the West.
-Divorce is allowed, but arrangement is more common, and there's much talk of "protecting the family".
+The puritanical injunctions have long since been dismantled, however, a "shyness" remained in the culture, which is not identical to that of the West.
+Divorce is allowed, but arrangement is also common, and there's much talk of "protecting the family".
 A cross-cultural survey in the early 1990s found that Chinese people thought Western ideas about love were inaccurate, and that Chinese participants linked "passionate love" to concepts like "infatuation", "unrequited love", "sorrow" and "nostalgia".
 Many seemed to as much want to "fall in love" as to develop a mental illness.

-In behavioral genetics, one tool which is valuable for determining genetic influence is the twin study, which compares identical twins (monozygotic, who are genetically identical) and fraternal twins (dizygotic, who are only 50% genetically related, like other siblings).
-The differences between the two types of twins are used to estimate how much of a given trait is heritable (how much the individual differences in a group, i.e. variance, can be accounted for by genetic differences between individuals), and how much is environmental.
-Environmental contribution is further split between shared environment (which makes family members more similar) and nonshared environment (which makes them different, but for mathematical reasons also includes measurement error).
-A twin study has investigated genetic and environmental influences using the Love Attitudes Scale, developed to measure Lee's love styles.
-This study found that individual differences in love attitudes are almost exclusively due to environmental influence, with genetic factors having very little influence for most love attitudes (from most-to-least heritable: mania, storge, pragma & eros), and even no influence at all for others (ludus & agape).
-The authors interpret the result as meaning that love styles may be influenced by one's childhood familial environment (for shared environment) and unique experiences with parents, peers, adolescent and adult lovers, and so on (for nonshared environment).
-Of these, the influence from the nonshared environment was larger than the shared environment.
-According to Lee's earlier observations, typical eros lovers recall a happy childhood, while typical manic lovers recall an unhappy one.
+Genetics

+Scientific studies have investigated the contribution of genetics to romantic love, using the Love Attitudes Scale (LAS).
+The LAS is an instrument designed to measure the six love styles created by John Alan Lee (i.e., eros, ludus, storge, mania, agape & pragma).

+According to Lee's earlier research, typical eros lovers recall a happy childhood, while typical manic lovers recall an unhappy one.